collapsed-stacks/startups/questions/5220/publishing-a-board-game-rules-manual.md

 - tagged: `open-source`
 - score: 3

-<p>Developing a new board game and plan on publishing the rulebook online soon with templates available for users to create their own board pieces to play the game.</p>
+Developing a new board game and plan on publishing the rulebook online soon with templates available for users to create their own board pieces to play the game.

-<p>We have a version of the rulebook we are pleased with and have a website that we can publish it to, however we want to make sure that our rulebook is not ripped off.
-We want it to be freely distributed as long as the rulebook is not edited; we do not want people editing the book we've made and circulating it as their own "open source" version of the game.</p>
+We have a version of the rulebook we are pleased with and have a website that we can publish it to, however we want to make sure that our rulebook is not ripped off.
+We want it to be freely distributed as long as the rulebook is not edited; we do not want people editing the book we've made and circulating it as their own "open source" version of the game.

 ## Answer 5221